suffolklibraries/lgc/content/collections/events/home-ed-creative-17-01-1.md

     content:
       -
         type: text
-        text: 'These workshops bring people together with a focus on developing their creative skills.
-No previous experience is necessary, this is a supportive environment to build confidence and feel relaxed.'
+        text: 'Marie and Lulu run gently structured workshops, with a weekly theme with opportunities to make and create in different ways.'
   -
     type: paragraph
     attrs: